freeCodeCamp/guide/src/pages/css/z-index/index.md

 #### Example Usage
-For our example, we will display three boxes on top of each other in different orders using `z-indez`.
+For our example, we will display three boxes on top of each other in different orders using `z-index`.

 <em>HTML</em>
 ```html